- Get Started

 Posted 19 November 2014

 Brian Miller’s deep dive into Agents is a great introduction into the technical structure of the Agent object and overview of the various places an agent can sit within the statement: as the actor, as the object, or as the team or instructor property of the context.
-This is a must-read for developers implementing Tin Can.
+This is a must-read for developers implementing xAPI.

 As designers, we’re presented with a slightly different question: who is the Agent that will be the subject of our statement?
 In many cases the answer is straightforward— the Agent is whoever did the thing:

 But what if there’s more than one person involved in the experience?
 Did Sue mentor Bob or was Bob mentored by Sue?
 Did the manager observe the worker or was the worker observed by the manager?
 How do we choose?
 This is exactly the question Jessie Chuang asked on the xAPI Google Groups, so let’s dive into the answer!

 On one level, it often doesn’t really matter which way round (and where) the Agents appear in the statement.
 When queried for statements, the LRS will return any statements where the matching Agent is either the “actor” or the “object”.
 It’s also possible to ask the LRS to filter more broadly, searching the “instructor”, “team” and “authority” properties too.
 So long as your reporting tool understands the verbs and statement structure you’ve used, it’ll have no trouble finding statements about a particular Agent regardless of where they appear in the statement.

 The key is consistency.
 The report needs to understand the statement structure, so make sure the statements you want to feed into a report all follow the same structure.
 The profiles and recipes in The Registry are designed to provide that consistency and guide you on how to structure your statements in a particular application of xAPI.
 If a recipe exists for the experience you’re tracking, then you should follow that recipe; if not, then you should create one.
 We’d be more than happy to help you do that.